 Low in the north-west, the great square of Pegasus (the winged horse) can be seen.
 In dark skies and with a clear view to the northern horizon, you might just be able to see a faint fuzzy patch below Pegasus.
 This is the Andromeda Galaxy (M31), the most distant object visible to the unaided eye at 2 million light years away.

 Orion, the hunter is back in our skies and can be seen in the north-east from sunset.
 For us in the south Orion appears to be standing on his head.
 Many people are familiar with the central stars of Orion that are commonly known as the Saucepan.

 North of Orion is Taurus the bull, with the bright star Aldebaran marking the Bull’s fierce red eye.
 Also part of the constellation of Taurus is the cluster of stars called Pleiades or the Seven Sisters.

 The two brightest stars in the night sky, Sirius (Canis Major) and Canopus (Carina), are found towards the south-east.
 Further south shines Achernar within the constellation of Eridanus, the river.

 The ISS orbits the Earth every 90 minutes at an average distance of 400 km.
 From Earth, the ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will appear in the north-west, travel past Regulus and then Saturn, before disappearing in the south-east.
+The Station will appear in the north-west, near the Moon and travel past Sirius (Canis Major) and the Southern Cross, before disappearing in the south-east.